jlapeyre/PrimeSieve.jl/README.md

 ### eltype(t::PrimeTable)

-Return element type of values in table
+Return element type of values in table.

+### Notes

+The algorithms used by `:auto` in `genprimes` and `primepi` are simple and do not always choose the best method.
+They could be improved.
+However, the routines are still fast.
+In the worst case, `genprimes` is more than an order of magnitude faster than `Base.primes`.

-## Bugs
+### Bugs

 Interrupting a call to the sieves usually does not cause a memory error.
 But, libprimesieve apparently has some static state, such that, after the interrupt, subsequent sieving runs much slower, and may not give correct results.

+Interrupting a call to libprimecount, results in a segfault.
+We could `disable_sigint`, but there appear to be memory leaks in libprimecount.
+Better to crash Julia than the whole system.

 <!--  LocalWords:  PrimeSieve lookup multi md libprimesieve OSX julia
  -->